code-423n4/2022-11-debtdao-findings/data/chaduke-G.md

 https://github.com/debtdao/Line-of-Credit/blob/e8aa08b44f6132a5ed901f8daa231700c5afeb3a/contracts/utils/EscrowLib.sol#L182-L189

 G8: delete the function ``_healthcheck()`` in Escrowedline.sol to save gas since one can simply call escrow.isLiquitable() directly.
 This also eliminate one version of _healthcheck() in the code as too many versions of _healthcheck/healthcheck is not necessary (only two logics are needed actually).

+G9: delete function ``_liquidate`` in Escrowedline.sol to save gas since one can simply call ``escrow.liquidate(amount, targetToken, to)`` directly.
+This will also improve the readability of the code.